nest/nest-simulator/doc/userdoc/nest_server.rst

 The easiest way to interact with the NEST Server is the `NEST Server Client` provided in ``examples/NESTServerClient`` in the source distribution of NEST.
-It can be installed by simply running the ``setup.py`` script contained therein.
-NEST itself does not have to be installed for using the NEST Server Client.
+It can be either used directly by simply staring a Python session in that directory, or installed by running ``python3 setup.py install`` therein.
+NEST itself does not have to be installed in ordert to use the NEST Server Client.

 Using a dynamic function mapping mechanism, the NEST Server Client supports the same functions as PyNEST does.
 However, instead of